mararizasentis/BBR/README.md

 Afterward, the novelty of the NOBLE-ROT algorithm starts running.

-\*The directories of each file should be modified in order to properly run the code
+\*The directories of each file should be modified in order to properly run the code.

 ## Which inputs are required?
 The following table summarizes the required inputs to implement the NOBLE-ROT algorithm.
 A description of each file required is provided, along with the script that requires the input file.